percona/psmdb-docs/source/switch_storage_engines.rst

 simplest solution.
 Yet when you switch between disk-using storage engines (e.g. from WiredTiger_ to :ref:`inmemory`), you may have to delete the old data if there is not enough disk space for both.
-Double-check that your backups are solid and/or the replicaset nodes are healthy to before you switch to the new storage engine.
+Double-check that your backups are solid and/or the replica set nodes are healthy to before you switch to the new storage engine.

 If there is data that you want to migrate and make compatible with the new